 Key Differences Between Assessments

-There are two primary differences between assessing potential Building Damage and evaluating Building Stability.
+There are two primary differences between assessing potential building damage and evaluating Building Stability.

 Stability Assessment: This evaluation looks at the risk of a building collapsing during a more severe earthquake, specifically one with a 975-year return period.
 This higher threshold assesses whether a building can withstand extreme shaking without failing.

 Both assessments use similar data regarding the building and its environment, but the methodologies are different.
-Unlike most statistical methods used to assess Building Damage, Building Stability methods are more technically driven and code-based.
+Unlike most statistical methods used to assess damage, Building Stability methods are more technically driven and code-based.
 Building codes aim to ensure not only the safety of occupants after a large earthquake but also to prevent collapse during severe seismic events.

 It’s important to recognize that there isn’t always a straightforward correlation between damage potential and building stability.
 Older or uniquely designed buildings may exhibit different results when comparing damage assessments to stability assessments.
 A building might show lower damage estimates yet still be at risk of collapse during a more intense seismic event.